Attila Abonyi: Managerial career

 After retiring in 1979 Abonyi switched to coaching at the state level after taking on the player-coach for the 1978 and 1979 seasons.
 Sydney Croatia won the minor premierships in those two years.
 Abonyi then moved to Melita as a coach only, where they won the minor premiership and lost the grand final.
 He was then offered a full-time job with Riverwood, the only full-time coaching position in the state league at the time.
 In his first season they finished seventh and then runners-up in 1982 on goal difference to Sydney Croatia.

-He moved to Canberra in 1983 and coached Canberra City in the National Soccer League (NSL).
+Abonyi moved to Canberra in 1983 and coached Canberra City in the National Soccer League (NSL).
 For the 1984 season Sydney Croatia in their first season in the NSL offered Abonyi the head coach position, which he accepted (as his family had remained in Sydney).
 He was sacked halfway through the season because of poor results and high expectations by the board.
-In 1987 and 1988 and assisted Frank Arok at St. George who were in the NSL.
+In 1987 and 1988 he assisted Frank Arok at St. George who were in the NSL.
 After the 1988 season, Abonyi moved away from Sydney and football (soccer).

+Personal life and death

+Abonyi later lived in Coffs Harbour on the north coast of New South Wales.
+He died on 6 July 2023, at the age of 76.